bytehubio/ed25519/README.md

 The Swift library is released under the MIT license.
 See LICENSE for details.

 The C implementation is (c) 2015 Orson Peters, licensed under the permissive zlib license.
-The original source code is not modified, only reorganized for SwiftPM consumption.
 See license.txt in CEd25519 for details.